 Be sure to do a dry assembly of your lighthouse first to make sure everything fits nicely.
 Also, keep track of the pieces so you know what’s what.

-See how the pots overlap in the photo?
+See how the flower pots overlap, one partially on top of the next, in the photo below?
 Mark those spots with a few small pencil lines.
 You won’t need to paint the hidden areas.

 2Paint the Pots